 $23.99 23.990000000 (ex. tax)

-While all of our friendly bacteria are lyophilised, our friendly yeast Saccharoymyces boulardii, undergoes a slightly different stabilisation method known as fluid bed drying (FBD).
-This advanced method allows less excipients to be used in Saccharoymyces boulardii supplements; however, it is only suitable for yeasts, not bacteria.
+While all of our friendly bacteria are lyophilised, our friendly yeast Saccharomyces boulardii, undergoes a slightly different stabilisation method known as fluid bed drying (FBD).
+This advanced method allows less excipients to be used in Saccharomyces boulardii supplements; however it is only suitable for yeasts, not bacteria.

-So, are refrigerated friendly bacteria better than shelf-stable ones?
+So, are refrigerated probiotic bacteria better than shelf stable ones?

 $23.99 23.990000000 (ex. tax)